 Once you are injured at work, you should immediately report the injury to your employer.
 The employer is required to complete an injury report to submit to their workers’ compensation carrier.
 The insurance carrier must either accept or deny liability within 21 days.
-If your workers’ compensation claim has been denied by your employer, please call me at (484) 362-9286 for a free consultation.
+If your workers’ compensation claim has been denied by your employer, please call me at (484) 362-9286 for a consultation.

 Pennsylvania Workers Compensation Laws

 Injured During The Course of Employment